Switching to Linux

 You may not realize it, but the concept of privacy in the digital world is slowly degrading, and has been since the early 2000s.
 Governments, companies, and other groups are interested in collecting a wide variety of information about you, for several different reasons.
 This guide will only cover certain companies collecting your data, however, as it is the most relevant in the context of Linux.

 Microsoft is well known for including things in Windows that put your privacy at risk.
 Windows 10 and 11 are full of trackers and telemetry that send data that uniquely identifies you back to Microsoft, and OneDrive is known to upload your documents to the cloud without your consent.
 Even if you turn these things off or delete them, there's a chance they will reactivate or reinstall after a Windows update.
-On top of that, Microsoft recently added a feature to Windows 11 called Recall that takes pictures of everything you see on your screen, every 5 seconds, and has an AI analyze them so the information in them can be "recalled" later.
+On top of that, Windows 11 now includes a feature called Recall that takes pictures of everything you see on your screen, every 5 seconds, and has an AI analyze them so the information in them can be "recalled" later.
 Originally, this feature was enabled by default and the screenshots were stored in an unencrypted database on your PC.
-While these issues have since been fixed, many people (including myself) are still skeptical that the data the AI collects won't be sent to Microsoft at some point in the future.
+While these issues have since been fixed, the privacy concerns of having an AI monitor everything you do still remain, especially since Microsoft can make it enabled by default again, or change their privacy policy to retrieve the data collected by the AI at any time.

 Apple isn't much better.
 They've recorded people's conversations with Siri, failed to remove iCloud files that users deleted, and allegedly tracked app activity even when the setting was turned off.
 While most of Apple's privacy controversies involved the mobile space rather than macOS, this history shows that, just like Microsoft, they cannot be trusted with ensuring the privacy of their users.

-Most software made by Microsoft and Apple is closed-source, meaning nobody outside of the company knows what they're really up to.
+Most software made by Microsoft and Apple is closed-source, meaning nobody outside of the company knows exactly what code is running on your computer.
 There are ways to find out without having the source code, but they're extremely technical and typically require extensive research by cybersecurity professionals.
 Most Linux distros on the other hand do not have any sort of data collection, and even the few that do have it turned off by default.
 Your privacy is much safer because most software for Linux (including Linux itself) is open source, so not only is it nearly impossible to hide malicious code that steals your data, there's also very little incentive for these projects to be collecting your data to begin with, because most of them are not in it for the money.

 Security

-You can't have privacy without security, and while nothing is ever 100% secure, Linux-based systems are by far the most secure out of all the mainstream operating systems for multiple reasons:
+You can't have privacy without security, and while nothing is ever 100% secure, Linux-based systems are by far the most secure out of all the mainstream operating systems for several reasons:

 1. Security through obscurity.
-Simply put, Linux is significantly less popular in the desktop space than both Windows and macOS, so malware creators have less incentive to target this user base.
+Simply put, Linux is significantly less popular in the desktop space than both Windows and macOS, so malware creators have less incentive to target it.
 This could certainly change as Linux grows in popularity among desktop users, but there are other factors that still limit the effectiveness of malware on Linux.

 3. Windows admin permissions can be used by anyone without a password, provided they're on an admin account.
 Not only are people accustomed to clicking “yes” for the user account control prompt without reading it, but there are several exploits that allow an attacker to completely bypass the UAC prompt without the user ever knowing.

-4. Many Linux programs (and the Linux kernel itself) are open source, and created by many different people.
+5. Many Linux programs (and the Linux kernel itself) are open source, and created by many different people.
 If you have a bad actor injecting malware into a program or distro, not only are they likely to affect only a very small portion of all Linux users, but those affected users also have the choice of removing that program, installing an older version, or simply not updating to the affected version.
-Windows is developed exclusively by Microsoft and is not open source, so if they want to do something malicious, it's eventually going to affect everyone due to forced updates, and you likely won't be able to do much about it.
+Windows and macOS are developed exclusively by corporations and are not open source, so if they want to do something malicious or unwanted, it's eventually going to affect everyone due to forced updates, and you likely won't be able to do much about it.

-6. Unless Microsoft pushes the date back, Windows 10 will stop receiving security updates on October 14, 2025.
+7. Most Windows 10 users will stop receiving security updates on October 14, 2025.
 After that, you run the risk of using a compromised system if a security flaw is discovered and exploited, because it will not be fixed.
-You could upgrade to Windows 11 if it supports your hardware, but obviously with that you run into different issues mainly concerning privacy.
+You could upgrade to Windows 11 if it supports your hardware, or get a year of extended security updates for Windows 10, but neither of these options are ideal from a privacy standpoint.

 Freedom

 While freedom in terms of what you can do with your software isn't nearly as important as privacy and security, it's still worth mentioning because it's a big part of Linux's identity.
-Unlike Windows and macOS, Linux gives you absolute control over the entire system (provided you have sudo permissions).
+Unlike Windows and macOS, Linux gives you absolute control over the entire system (provided you have admin privileges).
 You're free to install, modify, and remove absolutely anything, including parts that really shouldn't be touched because doing so could break the entire system.
 With Windows and macOS, you're stuck with whatever functionality Microsoft and Apple want you to have.
-There are many parts of both operating systems that simply cannot be removed or modified no matter how hard you try.
+There are many parts of both operating systems that simply cannot be removed, disabled, or modified no matter how hard you try.

 Linux Overview